 If you want something, you have to have a financial budget for it.

 What economic price are you willing to pay to get what you want?

 - Calculate: do you know exactly how much money you need?
 If you don’t know it, estimate it.
 Look for information and do your calculations.
-Try to get a monthly budget of the money you’ll have to invest.
+Try to get a monthly budget for the money you’ll have to invest in.

 - Divide: If what you want requires a big investment and you don’t have it, you can always divide your goal, and make small achievable investments.